oroinc/documentation/admin_guide/integrations/ldap_integration.rst

 Conclusion
 ^^^^^^^^^^

-After the integration has been established, user profiles will be imported to OroCRM and users will be able to use their usual credentials to log-in to OroCRM.
+Once the integration is established, user profiles are imported to OroCRM and users are able to use their usual credentials to log into OroCRM.

 .. note::